National Science Foundation

 Grant in 2022

-CPR Therapeutics is a medical device company focused on developing an advanced automated system for cardiopulmonary resuscitation (CPR).
-This next-generation technology integrates multiple innovations into a single, easy-to-use system designed for emergency situations.
-The automated CPR system enhances blood flow and the effectiveness of electrical countershocks, achieving results that were previously only possible in laboratory environments.
-By combining chest compressions with artificial ventilation, the system aims to preserve brain function and restore spontaneous blood circulation and breathing in individuals experiencing cardiac arrest.
-This technology represents a significant advancement in emergency medical care, with the potential to improve survival rates in critical situations.
+CPR Therapeutics is a medical device company focused on developing an advanced automated cardiopulmonary resuscitation (CPR) system.
+The company's innovative technology integrates multiple technological advancements into a single system designed for easy application under emergency conditions.
+This multimodal CPR system enhances blood flow and the efficacy of electrical countershock, capabilities that are beyond human performance.
+By combining chest compressions with artificial ventilation, the system aims to preserve brain function and restore spontaneous circulation and breathing in cardiac arrest patients, thereby improving survival rates significantly.

 Claria Medical